The Best 5 Small Bluewater Sailboats for Ocean Cruising

 Thanks to her substantial displacement, the Baba 30 is a sea-kindly boat and is fairly stiff.
 She’s easy to heave-to and will take care of her crew in a storm.
 Like many Perry cutters, her best point of sail is on a reach.

-She grants more space down below than most 30 foot small bluewater sailboats offer.
+She also grants more space down below than most 30 foot small bluewater sailboats offer.
 The charm and sturdiness of this little cruiser have to be her strong points.

 This proven Swedish circumnavigator has become one of the most successful production boats since she was designed by Olle Enderlein in the late 60s.
 The full keel, center cockpit and solid windscreen make her one of the best small bluewater sailboats.
-The Rasmus 35 comes with both a sloop and ketch rig options.

 Although her hull is narrow and makes her a little rolly, she has a solid construction and is generally sea-kindly, if a little slow.
-Hallberg-Rassy’s tend to have bigger engines than required, so the Rasmus has a 75hp diesel engine.
+Hallberg-Rassy’s tend to have bigger engines than required, so the HR352 has a 43hp diesel engine.
+This is one of the few older small cruising sailboats that features separate cabins – an aft cabin with a double berth and a main cabin with a galley, saloon, heads and v-berth.

 Tayana 37